 The teaching profession is not for the weak… but most of us can’t imagine doing anything else.
 While I love my job, it has a way of wearing a person down.
-Long hours, state mandates, one meeting after another, stacks of grading, and many more expectations that sometimes can be overwhelming even to the most passionate teacher.
-However, it takes no money and very little time to change a teacher’s day – and a small show of appreciation will breathe life and inspiration into almost every one of us.
+Long hours, state mandates, one meeting after another, stacks of grading (which was thankfully made easier by http://gradecam.com/grader/easy-grader/) and many more expectations that sometimes can be overwhelming even to the most passionate teacher.
+Luckily, software like CarryCulum’s School ERP system exists which makes life as a teacher much easier!
+However, it’s still hard to remain motivated everyday.
+It takes no money and very little time to change a teacher’s day – and a small show of appreciation will breathe life and inspiration into almost every one of us.

 When one thinks of acknowledging teachers, it is generally for “Teacher Appreciation Day.”
 Parents go out and purchase gifts for their child to bring to school, making for a season of mugs, chocolate, and Starbucks gift cards.
 While we teachers appreciate it, fitting yet another gift mug into our already packed cabinets requires a skill set that not all of us possess.

 The next time you want to acknowledge that passionate teacher, I humbly suggest these 7 easy teacher appreciation ideas:

 1. A Note